 Nearest railway stations are Chengannur ( 82 km) and Thiruvalla ( 92 km).
 Nearest airport is Cochin international airport, 160 km away.

 4. Chottanikkara Temple: Goddess Worship in Three Forms

-Chottanikkara Temple located in Ernakulam district, is one of the famous Kerala temples, where the Divine Mother Rajarajeswari (Adi Parasakthi) is worshipped in three different forms.
+Chottanikkara Temple located in Ernakulam district is one of the famous temples of Kerala, where the Divine Mother Rajarajeswari (Adi Parasakthi) is worshipped in three different forms.
 The goddess is worshipped as Saraswathi in the morning; Lakshmi at noon; and Durga in the evening.
-The idol has four arms, holding a disc and a conch in upper right and left arms; lower right hand in a pose conferring boon; and the lower left hand in abhaya (fearlessness) pause.
-Idol of Vishnu is also in the same pedestal and people chant as “Amme Narayana”, praying the Goddess and Lord Vishnu at the same time.
-Other deities include Kizhukkavu Bhagavathy, Shiva, Shastha, Ganapathy, Nagas and other Upadevas.
+The idol has four arms, holding a disc and a conch in the upper right and left arms; the lower right hand in a pose conferring boon, and the lower left hand in Abhaya (fearlessness) pause.
+The idol of Vishnu is also on the same pedestal and people chant “Amme Narayana”, praying the Goddess and Lord Vishnu at the same time.
+Other deities include Kizhukkavu Bhagavathy, Shiva, Shastha, Ganapathy, Nagas, and other Upadevas.